agilecrm/agile-popups/README.md

 ###Page Conditions:

+You need to define a condition(s) first and then choose the action(s) that need to be performed when *all* the conditions are met.
+For defining the conditions, you have the following options.

 ####Page URL
 - Is: You need to provide a complete URL here. his condition evaluates to true when the web page url is exactly the same as input URL
 - Matches: This condition is satisfied when the URL of the page contains the input string.